runtimeverification/proof-checker/docs/proof-language.md

 Memory capped by `LOCAL_MEM` is called *global memory*.

 `Assume <i:u8>`
-:   Consumes `i` `Pattern` entries from the top of the stack and adds them to local memory as `Proved`'s
+:   If local memory is empty, consumes `i` `Pattern` entries from the top of the stack and adds them to local memory as `Proved`'s
     with `instantiable = false` and empty assumptions (see [^instantiable_false]).

 `Save`